-- Complete Volunteer Background check

-- For the safety of our students, always report to the school office and sign in and out on the visitor iPad located at the reception desk.

-- Obtain and wear an identification badge.

-- Work under the direction of the school staff or the volunteer coordinator(s). - Communicate with staff or volunteer coordinator(s) to assure clear expectations and task assignments. - In the event that you are unable to fulfill your volunteer commitment, please refer to the specific volunteer procedure section in this handbook. (see table of contents) - Be responsible for your actions and model Christian Behavior Expectations to our students. - Attend a training session provided by the school. - In an emergency, please remain calm and follow staff directions.
-If the building must be evacuated.
-Fire Exits and Tornado Safety Locations are posted in all rooms.
+- Complete VIRTUS training online including the Essential 3: signing the code of conduct, completing a background check and watching the VIRTUS video. - For the safety of our students, always report to the school office and sign in and out. - Obtain and wear an identification badge. - Work under the direction of the school staff or the volunteer coordinator(s). - Communicate with staff or volunteer coordinator(s) to assure clear expectations and task assignments. - Be responsible for your actions and model Christian Behavior Expectations to our students. - In an emergency, please remain calm and follow staff directions.
+If the building must be evacuated, Fire Exits and Tornado Safety Locations are posted in all rooms.
 Please stay with the group you are with unless given other directions.